Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

 Morphisms between $G$-modules are $G$-equivariant $k$-linear maps.
-If $M$ and $N$ are $G$-modules, the full collection of such morphisms is written $\Hom_{G}(M,N)$.
-If $M=N$, we write instead $\End_G(M)$.
-If $G$ is flat---which is to say that $k[G]$ is a flat $k$-module---then the category of $G$-modules is abelian; i.e. kernels and cokernels are submodules \cite[I.2.9]{Jan03}.
-Therefore, we have the following, with the usual proof. \begin{lemma}[Schur] Let $G$ be flat and let $M$ be a simple $G$-module.
+If $M$ and $N$ are $G$-modules, the full collection of such morphisms is denoted $\Hom_{G}(M,N)$.
+If $M=N$, we write $\End_G(M)$ instead.
+If $G$ is flat then the category of $G$-modules is abelian; i.e. kernels and cokernels are submodules \cite[I.2.9]{Jan03}.
+Therefore, we have the following, with the usual proof. \begin{lemma}[Schur] Suppose that $G$ is flat and let $M$ be a simple $G$-module.
 Then $\End_G(M)$ is a division ring. \end{lemma} Recall a $G$-module $M$ is \emph{locally finite} if any element $m\in M$ is contained in a $G$-submodule of $M$ which is finitely generated as a $k$-module.
 It has been noticed by Wilberd van der Kallen \cite[\S1.7]{vdk21} that the proof in \cite[I.2.13]{Jan03} that $G$-modules are locally finite for arbitrary $k$ and flat $G$ is incomplete.
-It relies on the assumption that an arbitrary intersection of $G$-submodules is again a submodule; however, there is a counterexample to be found at \cite[Expos\'e VI, Edition 2011, Remarque 11.10.1]{SGA3}.
-Local finiteness is used to infer finite generation over $k$ of a simple $G$-module, which means that the proof of \cite[I.10.15]{Jan03} is also incomplete.
-If $M$ is a finitely presented or projective module over $k$ then it commutes with arbitrary direct products, since free modules do.
-From this is follows that the functor $N\mapsto M\otimes_k N$ commutes with arbitrary direct products, hence with arbitrary limits, of which arbitrary intersections are one example.
-Therefore if $k$ is noetherian or $k[G]$ is projective, then for any $v\in N$ we can find a finitely generated $G$-submodule $kGv$ of $N$ as the intersection of all those containing $v$ and local finiteness holds.
+It relies on the assumption that an arbitrary intersection of $G$-submodules is again a submodule; however, there is a counterexample to be found at \cite[Exp.~VI, Remarque 11.10.1]{SGA3}.
+We are grateful to Ofer Gabber for providing the following example which shows that local finiteness can indeed fail for arbitrary flat $G$.

-\begin{remark}It would be lovely to know if there is an example of a non-flat $G$ with a simple $M$ and non-invertible non-zero endomorphism.
-Similarly, it would be lovely to know if local finiteness holds more generally than under the hypotheses above, even if only as far as to establish that simple $G$-modules are finitely generated over $k$.\end{remark} For a flat $k$-algebra $E$ (e.g., an extension of fields $E/k$), we have \cite[I.2.10(7)]{Jan03}